 Tour Marietta on a Bicycle

 I would suggest riding along the trails by the river.
 There are several interesting statues and flood markers that tell the story of previous storms.

 One of my favorite bicycle stops was Mound Cemetery that has the largest number of Revolutionary Officers buried in one cemetery.

-Wayne National Forest
+Take a Hike at Wayne National Forest

 Travel through a historic covered bridge and hike Archer’s Fork Loop at Wayne National Forest with scenic cliff formations.

 The Upper Frontier Loop is another wonderful spot to get a unique perspective of the city and the Ohio River.

 I woke up early one morning and explored around the walking paths by the Ohio River and even climbed up the nearby bridge for another perspective.

-I highly recommend waking up for sunrise pics at least once when you visit to a destination you haven’t been to before.
+I highly recommend waking up for sunrise pics at least once when you visit a destination you haven’t been to before.

 Another great spot for sunrise pics is Lookout Point that gives you an elevated perspective of the city and an overview of the area.

-Explore Downtown Shops
+Explore Downtown Marietta Shops

 Take a Ghost Tour